 How does the USCIS define an “investment?”

 An investment is the placing of capital, including funds and/or other assets, at risk in the commercial sense with the objective of generating a profit.
 The capital must be subject to partial or total loss if the investment fails.
 The treaty investor must show that the funds have not been obtained, directly or indirectly, from criminal activity.
+If you have further concerns it can be helpful to consult affordable immigration lawyers at LawTrades.

 May a treaty investor work for a subsidiary or parent company?